top of page

 • regent/mayor for businesses and/or activities whose business license or government approval is issued by the district/city government.

-Submission of a request for examination of a specific standard UKL-UPL Form or a standard UKL-UPL Form that has been filled in is done through:
+Submission of a request for examination of a specific standard UKL-UPL Form or a standard UKL-UPL Form that has been filled is done through:

 • business licensing system integrated electronically, if the person in charge of a business and/or activity is an entrepreneur; or

-• environmental document information system, if the person in charge of a business and/or activity is a government agency.
+• an environmental document information system, if the person in charge of a business and/or activity is a government agency.

 SPPL Filling

-• basic obligations of environmental management.
+• basic environmental management obligations.

 Building Construction and Utilization